Sirron95/cricket.github.io/README.md

-Cricket web page using HTMl, CSS, Bootstrap and Javascript.
+A simple web site made with HTML,CSS,Bootstrap and Javascript.
+It is a webpage made for those who wants to know about Cricket.